-When it comes to examining, testing, and recertifying any and all types of lifting equipment, each company has their own standards.
+When it comes to examining, testing, and re-certifying all types of lifting equipment, each company has their own standards.
 Such is the case for air chain hoists.

 Most companies typically follow the American Society of Mechanical Engineers or ASME guidelines, which are utilized to ensure maximum efficiency and safety when using lifting equipment.